lorselq/enochian_language_modeling/README.md

 ### Phase Two: Lexicon Refinement and Semantic Reconstruction
 With a complete speculative root-word lexicon in place, subsequent efforts will focus on refining and standardizing dictionary entries.
 Human-in-the-loop semantic validation and curation will ensure consistent lexical quality and facilitate practical linguistic reconstruction tasks.

-A central methodological validation will involve a "blind retranslation" exercise, reinterpreting the previously translated *Enochian Keys* exclusively using newly derived root meanings, without recourse to historical translations.
-This test case aims to empirically validate the semantic viability and internal consistency of the speculative lexicon.
+A central methodological validation will involve a "blind retranslation" exercise, reinterpreting the previously translated Enochian Keys exclusively using newly derived root meanings, without recourse to historical translations.
+This test case aims to empirically validate the viability and internal consistency of the speculative lexicon.

 #### Anticipated Side-Projects and Additional Experiments
 - **Solo vs. Debate Comparative Analysis:** Investigate whether multi-agent debates yield superior semantic quality compared to single-agent evaluations.